 (c) “Collected Information” means all (i) Personal Information and (ii) Non-Personal Information;

 (d) “Non-Personal Information” means all information collected by the Firm, whether electronically or manually, through (i) the Site, (ii) e-mail messages and other electronic communications that you may send to the Firm, and (iii) other sources in the ordinary course of the Firm’s business, that is not Personal Information (including, but not limited to, any Analytical Information);

-(e) “Personal Information” means all information collected by the Firm, whether electronically or manually, through (i) the Site, (ii) e-mail messages and other electronic communications that you may send to the Firm, and (iii) other sources in the ordinary course of the Firm’s business, that relates to an individual and that identifies, or can be used in conjunction with other readily-accessible information to identify, such individual (including, but not limited to, name, e-mail address, physical address, phone number, credit card processing information, human resource data from employees and independent contractors of the Firm, and information relating to third-party individuals provided by clients of the Firm);
+(e) “Personal Information” means all information collected by the Firm, whether electronically or manually, through (i) the Site, (ii) e-mail messages and other electronic communications that you may send to the Firm, and (iii) other sources in the ordinary course of the Firm’s business, that relates to an individual and that identifies, or can be used in conjunction with other readily-accessible information to identify, such individual (including, but not limited to, name, e-mail address, physical address, phone number and human resource data relating to employees of the Firm or individuals applying for employment);

 (f) “Sensitive Information” means all Shield Information of an individual that specifies (i) health data, (ii) racial or ethnic origin, (iii) political opinions, (iv) religious or philosophical beliefs, (v) union membership, (vi) genetic data, (vii) biometric data or (viii) the sex life or sexual orientation of such individual; and

 (g) “Shield Information” means all Personal Information that relates to individuals in the European Union or Switzerland and that is covered by the Privacy Shield.